Welcome to Dorsoduro, Venice’s authentic, culture-packed district loved by locals

 Sip a Venetian Spritz (Aperol, Prosecco and sparkling water) at any number of bars (many open until late) in this social hub of a square – the beating heart of Dorsoduro – just down the road from the university.

-Cantina del Vino Giá Schiavi
+Cantina del Vino Gia Schiavi

 At this family-run bacari (wine bar), regulars stand to drink the local Fragolino sparkling red wine, accompanied by cicchetti – small slices of bread with delicious toppings.
-Cantina del Vino Giá Schiavi opens at lunchtime and again in the early evening.
+Cantina del Vino Gia Schiavi opens at lunchtime and again in the early evening.

 Shop